redhat-developer/vscode-openshift-tools/USAGE_DATA.md

 #### OpenShift: New Component

-In addition to command's usage date (see above) `New Component` command also reports:
+In addition to command's usage data (see above) `New Component` command also reports:

 * component_kind - devfile or S2I (Software to Image)
 * component_type - name of the component type from devfile registry or catalog